-- 1) Move to an area free of contaminated water, such as in a polluted harbor or canal. - 2) Make sure the inlet thru hull/seacock is open. - 3) Turn on Feed Pump A and check to make sure water is coming out of the brine discharge (thru-hull above water). - 4) Run the system without pressure for 60 minutes to purge the storage chemicals.
-The pressure gauge should read less than 3 5 PSI.
-If purging with freshwater the sampling tube may discharge water. - 5) Close the pressure relief valve.
-Turn on Pump B. The pressure should rise to 90-100 PSI.
+- 2. Turn on Feed Pump A and check to make sure water is coming out of the brine discharge (thru-hull above water). - 3.
+Run the system without pressure for 60 minutes to purge the storage chemicals.
+The pressure gauge should read less than 35 PSI.
+If purging with freshwater the sampling tube may discharge water. - 4.
+Close the pressure relief valve.
+Turn on Pump B. The pressure should rise to 80-100 PSI.
 If pressure does not rise Feed Pump A may need to be turned on and off in order to prime both pumps.
 Water should begin to flow out of the sampling tube.
-If the ship is located in brackish or fresh water the pressure will be lower. - 6) Depending on storage and environmental conditions the system may need to have additional purging time.
-If the product water does not taste pure or sample below 500 ppm, purge or run the system for up to 6 additional hours. - 7) The system may be run with only one feed pump at a time or with both pumps simultaneously.
-Water quality may improve slightly when running with both pumps, as product salinity decreases with higher feed pressure.
+If the ship is located in brackish or fresh water the pressure will be lower.

+Depending on storage and environmental conditions the system may need to have additional purging time.
+If the product water does not taste pure or sample below 500 ppm, purge or run the system for up to 6 additional hours.